tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-05-30-four-tools-for-testing-your-python-code.md

 ## Introduction

-It is important to tests your code.
-Tests provides a means to verify that code does what it is intended to do.
+It is important to test your code.
+Tests provide a means to verify that code does what it is intended to do.
 However, repeated manual testing is tedious and error prone.